Tarnishsilver/Ducky-Scripts/Getting Saved Passwords/README.md

   <h1>What is going on?</h1>
   <ol>
-    <li>We are using powershell to donwload batch file in victim's pc.</li>
+    <li>We are using powershell to download batch file in victim's pc.</li>
     <li>Batch file will try to get 'localstate' & 'login data' file of common web browsers.</li>
     <li>When it gets them, it will transfer all of them to your discord server through your provided discord webhook.</li>
     <li>Now we can decrypt localstates using a python file which I have uploaded called "decrypt.py"</li>